 In addition to helping with the lighter part of demo work, it’s also a beast when it comes to trimming up or pruning shrubs and trees.
 You can leave the chainsaw in the shed for a lot of the work that’s too tough for your hedge trimmer.
 Need to cut through dirty roots?
 This is your blade.

 For most demo applications, the wood blade you turn to is a nail-embedded model.
 The tooth count increases more toward the 6 – 8 range with the goal being to keep nails from entering the gullet and ripping teeth off.
-Blades like Diablo’s Demo Demon use a variable TPI configuration to get the best performance and life.
+Blades like the Diablo Demo Demon recip saw blade use a variable TPI configuration to get the best performance and life.

 For thin metal less than 3/16″ or 1/8″ like EMT, you normally go with bi-metal blades.
 It’s the domain of electricians and plumbers for the most part.
 The high tooth count of thin metal blades (usually around 20 TPI) gives you a cleaner cut to work with.
 This TPI level used to be a bi-metal only application since you can’t attach carbide teeth at that level.
 However, Diablo just released a thin metal reciprocating saw blade that uses a carbide strip that the teeth are ground into.

 Medium thickness (1/16″ – 1/8″) metal is that middle ground where a lot of demo work takes place along with some plumbing.
-The best reciprocating saw blade for medium metal cutting are around the 10 TPI range.
+The best reciprocating saw blades for medium metal cutting are around the 10 TPI range.
 Definitely go with carbide if you’re making more than a couple of cuts.
+The Diablo Steel Demon Carbide Medium Metal reciprocating saw blade definitely fits the bill.

 A Sawzall blade that works well in both wood and metal is a pipe dream, right?
 Not anymore.
 Thanks to the magic of carbide (well, the physics of carbide, really), Diablo has a General Purpose Reciprocating Saw Blade.
 This one sports an 8/14 TPI configuration that covers both wood and metal blades.
 Realistically, you’re better off in wood with a wood blade and metal with a metal blade.
 However, if you want to have a pack of blades on hand for the unexpected, these are a good bet.